COACHING LEADERS IN CONSTANT CHANGE

 “We are not prepared to learn effectively in a complex, constantly changing world” David Peterson, Director of Executive Coaching and Leadership at Google

-He encouraged leaders to have “moments of reflections to keep ourselves open to exploring new ideas and implications”.
-In addition, he highly recommended that as we deal with more complexity and constant change both in our personal and professional lives, three qualities are essential: present focus, awareness and non-judgment (Brown, Ryan & Creswell, 2007).
+He encouraged leaders to have “moments of reflections to keep ourselves open to exploring new ideas and implications.”
+Also, he highly recommended that as we deal with more complexity and constant change both in our personal and professional lives, three qualities are essential: presence, focus, awareness, and non-judgment (Brown, Ryan & Creswell, 2007).

-As I visit more and more places around the world I detect three key aspects: lack of long-term meaningful goals, lack of presence and lack of focus.
+As I visit more and more places around the world, I detect three key aspects: lack of meaningful long-term goals, lack of presence and absence of focus.
 This trend is increasing.
 Also, directly affecting leaders across companies worldwide.
 We perceive being busy as chic.
-However, these leaders find it hard to look within themselves to find the truth, and therefore, carry a life of purpose.
-An increasing number of seniors want to be perceived as having a busy lifestyle when they are actually missing out on living the present.
+However, these leaders find it hard to look within themselves to see the truth, and therefore, carry a life of purpose.
+An increasing number of seniors want others to perceive them as having a busy lifestyle when they are missing out on living the present.
 Life has no guarantee; not realizing this is the real FOMO.

 Judgment will stop happening when we love ourselves sufficiently to stop looking into other people´s lives.
-In order to fully enjoy the here and the now, decreasing levels of ego is a must.
+To thoroughly enjoy the here and the now, decreasing levels of ego is a must.
 In this new age, calmness is a prerequisite to happiness.
 And happiness the key to a harmonious home-work environment.

 For this to change, we need to practice self-awareness daily.
-Which will in turn lead to focus and concentration.
+This trait will lead to focus and concentration.
 This will help to know who we are, where we are, what we want and where we are heading.
-The big picture will be clearly visible and changes will be easier to make from a space of knowledge versus chaos.
+The big picture will be undoubtedly visible, and changes will be more natural to make from a space of knowledge versus chaos.

 To be aware of our thoughts and emotions, open without evaluation, with an accepting attitude and in the present moment is not easy.
 However, it is one of the roads to effective leadership.
-Someone who genuinely practices achieving these traits will master his weaknesses making him ready to lead others in the right direction.
+Someone who genuinely practices achieving these traits will master its weaknesses making the person ready to lead others in the right direction.

 The call: Looking inward and looking forward into a new framework of leadership.
-One where learning new ways to manage change will be critical to succeed.
+One where learning new ways to manage change will be critical to success.

 In Search of the Absolute Truth,